pelithne/k8s/workshop.md

 ````

 Have a look at this, and try to understand what each part is doing.

-To break it down a little, these are some of the important things to notice, from the top
+To break it down a little, these are some of the important things to notice.
+From the top:

 The following ensures that when something is added to the master branch of your repository, a new run of the pipeline will be triggered.